muratk5n/thirdwave/en/README.md

 ---

-If SE,FI has Russian minorities kick them out now
+If SE, FI has Russian minorities kick them out now

 ---